Hash-sun/V-NRI/README.md

 * networkx 2.5

 In addition, the environment can be configured using the file provided.
-You can install the environment through the YML file with the following command
+You can install the environment through the YML file with the following command：
 ```
 conda env create -f ppi.yaml
 ```